The biggest mistake people make in life is

 Having a clear theme for your site is important because

 - Search engines appear to group websites by theme/niche

 - People search for information on a particular topic

 - It makes your content easier to structure, and for

 visitors to navigate.

-The most common mistake people make when making their first web site is to, either choose too general a theme, or no theme at all.
+The most common mistake people make when making their first web site is to choose either a general theme, or no theme at all.

 How Broad or narrow Should Your Theme be ?